zachncurry/zachncurry/README.md

 ## My Personal Development Strategy
 My mission is to develop my personal, hands-on capabilities working to be a collaborative, supportive, team member within the technology industry bridging enterprise, startup, and banking experience.

-As a technical leader with a proven track record of delivering enterprise applications for Fortune 500 banks while working within a startup environment (FinTech SaaS), my focus is bridging high-level architecture with hands-on technical execution.
-Driven by this 'Player-Coach' philosophy, I am currently scaling my expertise into network engineering and security.
-In today's AI-driven landscape, the widespread availability of boilerplate code and sophisticated automation tools significantly expands the corporate attack surface.
-As AI simultaneously upskills threat actors and hyperscale data centers accelerate physical infrastructure growth, the demand for secure, resilient network environments has never been higher.
-I position myself at this critical intersection: aligning enterprise security strategy with robust, hands-on implementation to defend complex modern infrastructures.

 ### Fall 2026/ Current Goals
 **Primary Strategic Goal:** Establish a robust foundation in programmable infrastructure, advanced scripting, and baseline security frameworks to bridge the gap between traditional networking and modern DevOps/SecOps workflows.